omifounder/ASR-Hinglish-Code-Mixed/lean-mhubert/README.md

 I am designing this to be trainable with **modest GPU resources**, guided by:

-- HuBERT pre-training recipes that show how to cut compute by careful batching.[web:289][web:385]
+- HuBERT pre-training recipes that show how to cut compute by careful batching and feature handling.
-- mHuBERT‑147’s FAISS-based clustering tricks, which avoid massive RAM requirements when labeling tens of thousands of hours.[web:233][web:270][web:380]
+- mHuBERT‑147’s FAISS-based clustering tricks, which avoid massive RAM requirements when labeling large amounts of data.

 Planned practices:

 - Use FAISS to keep clustering scalable without storing all features in RAM.
-- Start with a reasonable total hours budget (hundreds to a low thousands) focused on telephony and Indian accents instead of chasing “90k hours”.
+- Start with a reasonable total hours budget (hundreds to a low thousands) focused on telephony and Indian accents instead of chasing 90k hours.
 - Incrementally scale up data and iterations as compute permits.

 ---